The Essential Drupal SEO Modules

 Redirect

-The main reason we need this module is to Enforce clean and canonical URLs, what I mean here is even though Pathauto makes a nice clean URL you can still visit the page at its node/# URL, Redirect will automatically redirect to the clean URL so no chance of duplicate page indexing by search engines.
-It is also used to redirect when we rename pages and keep a record of it.
-A note on this, if you change the name of your page URL alias multiple times before publishing, you might as well delete the redirects as they will never be needed.
+The main reason we need this module is to enforce clean and canonical URLs, what I mean here is even though Pathauto makes a nice clean URL you can still visit the page at its node/# URL, Redirect will automatically redirect to the clean URL, so there is no chance of duplicate page indexing by search engines.

 Info